Bund yields see biggest weekly fall in four weeks on oil slump

 Rabobank strategist Lyn Graham-Taylor said.

-best period for the Bund since the week of Nov.
-9, when Reuters
+for the best period for the Bund since the week of Nov.
+9 when

 U.S. retail sales, inflation and consumer sentiment data is